 insecticide to control emerald ash borer

 In Canada, two species of wasps from China have been approved for use as biological control agents of EAB.
-These parasitoids are being used in the attempt to control the spread of EAB and to reduce its population.
+These parasitoids are being used in an attempt to control the spread of EAB and to reduce its population.
 Only one of the wasps, known as Tetrastichus planipennisi, is being released at present as it very specifically targets EAB.
 These wasps do not sting humans and their impacts on other native species are being closely monitored after release (CFIA, 2013).